 To get started, you will go to the Clarity Application and create an account.
 The application typically takes less than 30 minutes to complete.
 The Clarity Application is also mobile-friendly so you can complete it from anywhere.
 You are also able to save your progress and return at any time.
 At the end of the application, there is a $55 fee to submit, and you can share your application with additional schools that accept the Clarity Application for no additional charge.
 Simply use the dropdown menu in the application to select those schools.

 Please remember to return to your dashboard after you complete and submit your Clarity Application, as Oak Knoll requires you to upload additional tax documentation including copies of 1040s, W-2s, and recent pay stub.

-The financial aid application deadline for admission applicants and returning Oak Knoll families is November 15, 2022.
-Supporting documents including 2022 W-2s and December pay-stub are due by January 25, 2023.
+The financial aid application deadline for Upper School admission applicants to the early round is November 15.
+Returning Oak Knoll families and applicants to the regular round must submit their applications by December 15.
+Supporting documents, including 2022 W-2s and December paystub, are due by January 25, 2023.

-If you need support during the process of completing your application, there is in-app support available in both English and Spanish.
+If you need support during the process of completing your application, there is in-app support available at email@example.com in both English and Spanish.
 The application itself is also fully translated into Spanish.